-These are configuration formats for output of strings via EL syntax.
-The formats are available for assigning values to String-type Data Items in Service Task (Data Assignment), for setting up an email message in Throwing Message Intermediate Event (Email), and for settings values for each Task.
-You can use fixed values, data references, and App/Process reference information to assign values to String-type Data Items.
-You can also use formatting functions to specify the output format, and functions to calculate JSON/XML escapes and hash values.
+These are configuration formats for the output of strings via EL syntax.
+The formats are available for assigning values to String-type Data Items in Update Data steps, for setting up an email message in Throwing Message Intermediate Event (Email), and for settings values for each Task.

 Workflow Variables